Lawyerless.app

 What to watch out for

-• Indemnification clauses: Watch for clauses that require you to cover the costs of the other party's mistakes, which can lead to unexpected expenses.
+• Indemnification obligations: Watch for clauses that require you to pay for the other party's mistakes, which can lead to unexpected costs.

 Common mistakes